e14n/databank-mongodb/README.md

 * `host`: the host to connect to.
 Defaults to `localhost`.
 * `port`: the port to connect to.
 Defaults to `27017`.
 * `dbname`: the database to use.
 Defaults to `test`.
+* `dbuser`: the username.
+Defaults to null, meaning no authentication.
+* `dbpass`: the password.
+Defaults to null.
 * `schema`: the database schema, as described in the Databank README.
 * `checkSchema`: whether to synchronize the database with the schema argument at connection time.
 Defaults to `true`.